Chronic mucocutaneous candidiasis causes frequent or chronic fungal infections of the mouth, scalp, skin, and nails.

 Blood tests to check for a specific genetic mutation can confirm the diagnosis.

-Usually, the infections can be controlled with an antifungal drug applied to the skin.
+Usually, the infections of chronic mucocutaneous candidiasis can be controlled with an antifungal drug applied to the skin.
 If infections persist, they can be effectively treated with fluconazole or another similar antifungal drug taken by mouth.
 Drugs may have to be taken for a long time.

 Immune globulin (antibodies obtained from the blood of people with a normal immune system) is sometimes given.
 It may be injected into a vein (intravenously) once a month or under the skin (subcutaneously) once a week or once a month.